Michigan gubernatorial candidate Ryan Kelley arrested on charges from Jan. 6 riot - NewsBreak

 “…At approximately 2:05 p.m., (Kelley) used his hands to pull a covering off of a temporary structure that U.S. Capitol personnel had erected in support of a future planned event,” the FBI alleged.

-“At approximately 2:20 p.m., KELLEY continued to gesture to the crowd, consistently indicating that they should move towards the stairs that led to the entrance of the U.S. Capitol interior spaces,” the document continues.A viewer’s guide to the first public hearing on the Jan.
-6 insurrection
+“At approximately 2:20 p.m., KELLEY continued to gesture to the crowd, consistently indicating that they should move towards the stairs that led to the entrance of the U.S. Capitol interior spaces,” the document continues.PDF: FBI complaint against Kelley

 Federal investigators cited surveillance video and images from the media.